donovanglover/sakaya/README.md

 - [x] Create NixOS module to automate systemd service setup for sakaya server
 - [x] Automatically register sakaya to executables
 - [x] Update format of README
-- [ ] Close server connection when terminating client
+- [x] Kill program inside container when using ctrl+c from host